Teppen—!!!: Anime

-An anime television series adaptation titled Teppen!!!!!!!!!!!!!!!
-Laughing 'til You Cry was announced on January 6, 2022.
-The series is produced by Drive and directed by Toshinori Watanabe, with Shinji Takamatsu serving as chief director, Jun Kumagai writing and supervising scripts, Yoshiyuko Ōkubo designing the characters, and Technoboys Pulcraft Green-Fund composing the music.
+An anime adaptation titled Teppen!!!!!!!!!!!!!!!
+Laughing 'til You Cry (the number of exclamation marks, apart from composing the Western official logo, each represent one main cast member) was announced on January 6, 2022.
+It is produced by Drive and directed by Toshinori Watanabe, with Shinji Takamatsu serving as chief director, Jun Kumagai writing and supervising scripts, Yoshiyuko Ōkubo designing the characters, and Technoboys Pulcraft Green-Fund composing the music.
 It aired from July 2 to September 24, 2022, on Tokyo MX, CTV, SUN, and HTB.
-The opening theme song is "Teppen— Tengoku ~TOP OF THE LAUGH!!!~" by Teppen— All Stars, a unit composed of the 15 main cast members, while the ending theme song is "Ahatte Teppen" by May'n.
+The opening theme song is "Teppen — Tengoku Top of the Laugh!!!" by Teppen— All Stars, a unit composed of the 15 main cast members, while the ending theme song is "Ahatte Teppen" by May'n.
 Crunchyroll has licensed the series.
 The series' second episode was postponed from its original airing following the assassination of Shinzo Abe, and instead aired on September 10, 2022.
 A special episode funded by Minamishimabara City will be produced if funding is successful.